Banata

 },

-Note: Anonymous auth is most useful when combined with at least one other authentication method that users can upgrade to (email/password, social OAuth, magic links, etc.).
+Note: Anonymous auth is most useful when combined with at least one other authentication method that users can upgrade to.
+Without an upgrade path, anonymous users have no way to secure their account.

 Client-Side API